nortikin/sverchok/docs/nodes/curve/curve_frame.rst

 .. _Frenet: https://en.wikipedia.org/wiki/Frenet%E2%80%93Serret_formulas

-**Note 1**: Frenet frame of the curve rotates along curve's tangent according to curve's own torsion.
+**Note 1**: Frenet frame of the curve rotates around curve's tangent according to curve's own torsion.
 Thus, if you place something by this frame, the result can be somewhat twisted.
 If you want to minimize the twist, you may wish to use **Zero-Twist Frame** node.